Plumieux

 Plumieux ([plymjø]; Pluvaeg; Gallo: Ploemioec) is a commune in the Côtes-d'Armor department of Brittany in northwestern France.
+On 1 January 2025, the former commune of Le Cambout and Coëtlogon were merged into Plumieux.

 Inhabitants of Plumieux are called plumetais and plumetaise in French.

 Politics and administration

-As of 2020 municipal election, the Conseil Municipal de Plumieux is composed of 15 elected members, including the Mayor.
+As of 2020 municipal election, the Conseil Municipal de Plumieux is composed of 15 elected members, including the mayor.
 The communes representation on the conseil communautaire of Loudéac Communauté - Bretagne Centre also consists of one elected member.